JulioPDX/JulioPDX.github.io/juliopdx/content/posts/node-connections-with-netreplica-and-containerlab.md

 +---+------------+--------------+-----------------------------+-------+---------+--------------------+--------------+
 ```

-Now the we have deployed the topology, we can go to `localhost:8080/graphite/`.
+Now that we have deployed the topology, we can go to `localhost:8080/graphite/`.
 In my case I'm running Containerlab on my local laptop.
 Depending on your Containerlab file, you should see something like below.

 ![Topology Sample](/blog/images/replicate-demo.png)